 A beach wheelchair is available at South Beach, for more information visit Beaches.

-A free central area transit (CAT) bus service operates daily around the city, through the West End with stops along South Terrace through South Fremantle and to South Beach.
 There is parking at South Beach and along Marine Terrace.
 On hot days there is overflow parking at Wilson Park.